nopnop2002/Arduino-STM32-8bitTFT/README.md

 # Setting your TFT's resolution

+The default resolution of this library is 240x320.
 If your TFT's resolution is 320x480,
 you have to set your TFT's resolution using tft.setResoution.